cal-cs184-student/sp23-proj-webpage-hiro/project2/project2.md

 3. Assign new neighbours to all hald-edges according to the "After Split:" figure.
 4. Assign new half-edges to all elements according to the "After Split:" figure.

+We found that a good strategy for debugging is to add `assert` statements to test the relationships between each elements against our expectation set in the "After Split" figure.

+For example, we could add lines like `assert(h3->twin() == ht3)` or `assert(h2->next == h3)` etc. We found these assertion would help us finding typos in code which would then result in mis-assignments of elements faster and easier.

 Below are some screenshots of `dae/teapot.dae` with some edge splits and flips

 |Original Model|After Splits| After Flips|